AnggaDS01/Backup-Notes/label studio installation & auto Annotation the ultimate guide.md

 As you can see, there's an error message in red, telling you that the uploaded file is too large.
 So, what's the solution?
 Do we need to upload it gradually?
 Sure, but that would be super inefficient.
 That's why I'm going to share a tip on how to handle errors like the one shown above.

-Instead of uploading the dataset directly, we can take advantage of Local Storage in Label Studio.
-This feature allows Label Studio to access your dataset stored on your computer without uploading everything.
+Instead of uploading the dataset directly, we can take advantage of **Local Storage** in **Label Studio**.
+This feature allows **Label Studio** to access your dataset stored on your computer without uploading everything.
 How convenient is that?

 You might wonder, why not use cloud storage instead?
 The answer is that cloud storage usually comes with a cost, especially if your dataset is large.
 You might face additional charges for storage and data access, which can get expensive, especially for beginners or small teams with limited budgets.
 However, if you're not constrained by a budget, I'd recommend using cloud storage.
 If you want to learn how to connect cloud storage to **Label Studio**, you can check the documentation 👉 [**here**](https://labelstud.io/guide/storage).